LimGeunTaekk/LimGeunTaekk.github.io/_news/announcement_4.md

 inline: true
 related_posts: false
 ---
-💻 I am now working as a research interns at SNU Machine Perception and Reasoning Lab.
+💻 I am now working as a research intern at SNU Machine Perception and Reasoning Lab.